Medical prescription: Dose regimen

+Selection of an appropriate dose regimen is important for achieving therapeutic benefit.
+Incorrect dosing schedules may lead to treatment failure or drug toxicity, especially for medicines with a narrow therapeutic index.

 Prescriptions for children

 In some jurisdictions, it may be a legal requirement to include the age of child on the prescription.
 For pediatric prescriptions some advise the inclusion of the age of the child if the patient is less than twelve and the age and months if less than five.
 (In general, including the age on the prescription is helpful.)
 Adding the weight of the child is also helpful.

 Label and instructions

 Prescriptions in the US often have a "label" box.
 When checked, the pharmacist is instructed to label the medication and provide information about the prescription itself is given in addition to instructions on taking the medication.
 Otherwise, the patient is simply given the instructions.
 Some prescribers further inform the patient and pharmacist by providing the indication for the medication; i.e. what is being treated.
 This assists the pharmacist in checking for errors as many common medications can be used for multiple medical conditions.
 Some prescriptions will specify whether and how many "repeats" or "refills" are allowed; that is whether the patient may obtain more of the same medication without getting a new prescription from the medical practitioner.
 Regulations may restrict some types of drugs from being refilled.